 Common Causes of Anxiety in Teens and Young Adults

+There is no single key driver of teen anxiety.
+The complex interplay of several primary causes of anxiety in teens can take a significant toll on a young person’s mental, physical, and emotional well-being.
+Understanding this complexity can help parents empathize with their teens’ struggles.
 While anxiety is a normal response to some events and situations in life, it’s not healthy to feel anxious all the time.
-As an adult, you might wonder what teens have to be anxious about.
-After all, they’re not in the position to worry about putting food on the table, paying the mortgage, or raising children of their own.
-Here is a list of seven things common in a teen’s life that can be causing that teenage anxiety.
+As an adult, you might wonder what stressors teens have to be anxious about.
+After all, they don’t need to worry about putting food on the table, paying the mortgage, or raising their own children.
+But that doesn’t mean they’re not struggling all the same.

-Today’s teenagers are under a lot of stress and tend to place high expectations on themselves.
-Most teens want to do well in school and might expect to go to prestigious universities.
-Many participate in after school sports and part-time jobs.
-Today’s teens also volunteer, participate in community events, have chores at home, and want to maintain active social lives.
-These expectations not only make teens feel stress, but they also leave little time for decompressing, having quiet time, and even sleeping.
-Sleep deprivation adds to anxiety and anxiety makes it harder to sleep, creating a vicious cycle.
+Expectations, whether self-inflicted or coming from others, are among the top things that cause teens stress and anxiety.
+Most teens want to do well and might expect to attend prestigious universities.
+Many participate in after-school sports and part-time jobs.
+They also volunteer, participate in community events, have chores at home, and want to maintain active social lives.
+These expectations increase anxiety levels and leave very little time for decompressing.
+They can also interfere with sleep, which is necessary for managing stress and anxious thoughts.

-Your teen’s hormone production ebbs and flows during adolescence.
-Sometimes your teen might feel anxious, upset, depressed, and angry for no reason at all.
-Some of this is likely caused by hormonal fluctuations.
+Hormone production ebbs and flows during adolescence.
+Sometimes, your teen might feel anxious, upset, depressed, and angry for no reason at all, and hormonal fluctuations likely cause this.
 Teenage boys are dealing with testosterone surges, and teenage girls are dealing with hormonal shifts due to menstruation.
-Combined with a lack of experience in dealing with these feelings and general immaturity, hormones are a recipe for stress and teenage anxiety.
+These hormones, when combined with a lack of experience in dealing with these feelings and general immaturity, are a key driver of teen anxiety and emotional distress.

-Teenagers don’t have fully developed brains until they are in their early- to mid-twenties or even later.
-Your teen is expected to take on adult responsibilities, but they don’t have the skills or the brain development necessary to really care for themselves.
-Your son or daughter has probably had many moments where they didn’t know what they were doing.
-Frustration mixed with a lack of ability when it comes to “adulting” raises teenage anxiety levels.
+Young people don’t have fully developed brains until they are in their early- to mid-twenties or even later.
+As such, your son or daughter has probably had many moments where they didn’t know what they were doing or felt a lack of confidence in their abilities.
+Frustration mixed with a lack of ability when it comes to “adulting” triggers anxiety in young adults and teens, and it can be hard to address without proper support.

-Many teens experiment with alcohol and, in some cases, drugs.
-They know they shouldn’t be doing this and that their parents will disapprove.
+Many teens experiment with alcohol and, in some cases, drugs, despite knowing they shouldn’t be doing this and that their parents will disapprove.
 Peer pressure might also be involved.
-All of these factors can lead to teenage anxiety before, during, and after the experimentation.
-Worse, some teens will go on to become addicted to these substances, which raises anxiety levels even higher.
-Finally, some teens who are anxious already will turn to these substances as a form of self-medication.
-It rarely works; instead, anxiety levels go up, which leads to more self-medication.
+All of these factors can be causes of anxiety in teens before, during, and after substance experimentation.
+And some teens will go on to become addicted to these substances, which raises anxiety levels even higher.

 Some teens have depression, which can present at the same time as teenage anxiety.
-The symptoms of depression can overlap with the symptoms of anxiety, so sometimes it’s difficult for parents to know which mental health concern is responsible for which symptoms.
-The symptoms of depression include:
+Symptoms of depression can overlap with the symptoms of anxiety, so it can be difficult for parents to know which mental health concern is responsible for which symptoms.
+The symptoms of depression to be aware of include:

 • Feelings of sadness, hopelessness, or despair that last longer than two weeks